Generalized System of Preferences

 The Generalized System of Preferences, or GSP, is a preferential tariff system which provides tariff reduction on various products.
-The concept of GSP is very different from the concept of "most favored nation" (MFN).
-MFN status provides equal treatment in the case of tariff being imposed by a nation but in case of GSP differential tariff could be imposed by a nation on various countries depending upon factors such as whether it is a developed country or a developing country.
-Both the rules comes under the purview of WTO.
+The concept of GSP is distinct from the concept of "most favored nation" (MFN).
+MFN status ensures equal treatment in the imposition of a tariff where GSP allows for a differential tariff to be imposed on depending upon factors such as a country's development status.
+Both the rules comes under the purview of the World Trade Organisation (WTO).

-GSP provides tariff reduction for least developed countries but MFN is only for not discriminating among WTO members.
+GSP provides tariff reductions for the least developed countries.

 History

 The idea of tariff preferences for developing countries was the subject of considerable discussion within the United Nations Conference on Trade and Development (UNCTAD) in the 1960s.
 Among other concerns, developing countries claimed that MFN was creating a disincentive for richer countries to reduce and eliminate tariffs and other trade restrictions with enough speed to benefit developing countries.

 In 1971, the GATT followed the lead of UNCTAD and enacted two waivers to the MFN that permitted tariff preferences to be granted to developing country goods.
 Both these waivers were limited in time to ten years.
 In 1979, the GATT established a permanent exemption to the MFN obligation by way of the enabling clause.
 This exemption allowed contracting parties to the GATT (the equivalent of today's WTO members) to establish systems of trade preferences for other countries, with the caveat that these systems had to be "generalized, non-discriminatory and non-reciprocal' with respect to the countries they benefited (so-called "beneficiary" countries).
 Countries were not supposed to set up GSP programs that benefited just a few of their "friends.'